-The Service provided by the housekeeping staff covers student rooms and communal areas (gyp rooms, bathrooms and staircases/corridors).
-This Service is provided Monday to Friday between 8am-3pm during term and also when student rooms are occupied during vacation periods4.
-There is no housekeeping service at weekends.
+The Service provided by the Housekeeping staff covers student rooms and communal areas (gyp rooms, bathrooms and staircases/corridors).
+This Service is provided Monday to Friday between 8amand 3pm during term and also when student rooms are occupied during vacation periods4.
+There is no housekeeping service at weekends or on Bank Holidays.